-The second part of the project is transaction implementation.
+The second part of the project is transaction implementation (date for the start of this portion has not yet been determined).
 This part of the project is more accurately described as a process.
 The purpose of the implementation process is to initiate electronic data exchange among all the companies that trade with one another.
 Companies will implement the capability to securely connect with their respective trading partners, will create or have created the appropriate programs to export and import data in their business application system, will work with the entire project group to resolve any additional issues or conflicts that arise during implementation, and will migrate the standards into their production systems.
 The duration of this part of the project is entirely dependent on the independent implementation schedules agreed upon by each participant.
 During this part of the project, participating companies will agree to make the appropriate business and/or technical representative available for one or more conference calls on an ‘as needed’ basis should an issue arise that requires a change to the standards.

-In recent years the Crop Protection industry has experienced many issues in regard to the order-to-invoice process.
-As was demonstrated in the US Crop Protection, recognizes the value of electronic connectivity and has adapted those tools stated below to meet its specific needs.
+The Canadian Crop Protection industry has experienced many issues in regard to the order-to-invoice process.
+As was demonstrated in the US Crop Protection industry, the Canadian industry recognizes the value of electronic connectivity and will adapted those tools used in the US to meet its specific needs.